jetbrains-academy/anderson/README.md

 - `keystroke_delay` – Delay between each keystroke (in milliseconds).
 By default, `150`.
 - `keystroke_std` – Standard deviation for the `keystroke_delay` (in milliseconds).
 By default, `60`.
 - `action_delay` – Delay between each action (in milliseconds).
 By default, `80`.
+- `timeout` – Number of seconds to wait for the `expect` action to complete.

 The `gif_config` contains the following fields:
 - `gifs` – List of arguments for each of the GIFs you want to generate.